Canon 1300D vs Fujifilm X-E2S

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

+How about other alternatives?
 Do the specifications of the Canon 1300D and the Fujifilm X-E2S place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the X-E2S in practical situations.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1300D vs Fujifilm X-E2S